scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 - Consistently use "Issuing CA certificate" / root certificate"
 - Reduce number of headings in sections 2 and 3
 - Tables 3-7: sharpen normative language use
-- TRC: add ASN.1 module in appendix
+- TRC: add ASN.1 module in appendix and reword field descriptions.
+Clarify that TRC validity uses GeneralizedTime

 ## draft-dekater-scion-pki-11
 {:numbered="false"}